Giles Hussey (tennis): 2021-2023: Pro beginnings

-2024: ATP debut and first win
+2024-2026: ATP debut and first wins

 In June, he defeated world No. 98 Arthur Cazaux in qualifying at the 2024 Eastbourne International but lost in the second round to fifth qualifying seed Shang Juncheng.
-Despite the loss, he made his ATP Tour main draw debut at the event as a lucky loser, against sixth seed Mariano Navone, and won in straight sets, for the biggest win of his career by ranking.
+Despite the loss, he made his ATP Tour main draw debut at the event as a lucky loser, against sixth seed and world No. 32 Mariano Navone, and won in straight sets, for the biggest win of his career by ranking.
 He was drafted into the match with just 45 minutes notice following the withdrawal of Kei Nishikori.
 He lost to Flavio Cobolli in three sets.

+Ranked at a career-high of No. 293 at the 2026 Eastbourne Open where Hussey qualified for the main draw, he defeated Roland Garros semifinalist and world No. 35 Matteo Arnaldi for the second-biggest win of his career by ranking, and also only his second at tour-level.